 This rack can take 20kg which is plenty and, personally, if I had any more loaded on my bike it would be too back-heavy for me to do any trips with - especially without front panniers/fork bags as well.

 When riding, this rack is really stable.
 It does not move once you’ve got it set up - not even when it has the 10kg pannier on each side.
-The only small movement I noticed is on the mounts where the hooks can have a little play.
-However, I never noticed this during my rides.
+The only small movement I noticed is on the mounts, where the hooks can have a little play.
+However, I never felt this affected my riding.
 The pannier bags themselves can rattle a little on the rack but the overall feel is solid and perfectly up to the task.

-Obviously, having the amount of weight at the back of the bike affects the handling a little, and makes a headwind feel even more of a struggle, but these are not specific downsides for this system - but rather an issue for all pannier systems.
+Obviously, having the amount of weight at the back of the bike affects the handling a little, and makes a headwind feel even more of a struggle, but these are not specific downsides for this system - but rather issues for all pannier systems.
 Having quick-lock pannier bags on the rack meant that, for example, when boarding a train I could take the bags off quickly and carry them separately to the bike.
 Putting them back on takes literally a second, compared to a saddle bag solution.
-The 20kg allowance is plenty, and I found myself using the rack one particular destination trip, where I unloaded the bike at my accommodation (taking off the rack off) and completed several rides without any luggage on my bike.

 The rack comes with a rear light mount accessory, and you can also purchase a mudguard (within tyre width limitations) for £20.
 I had one on test and it was installed in seconds and very effectively kept my bum dry.